amarrr11/SpendWise/README.md

 1. Build the React app: `npm run build`
 2. Deploy to platforms like Netlify, Vercel, or GitHub Pages
 3. Update API URL in environment variables

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -m 'Add feature'`
-4. Push to branch: `git push origin feature-name`
-5. Submit a pull request

-## 📝 License

-This project is licensed under the ISC License.

-## 🐛 Known Issues

-- Large datasets may affect chart performance
-- CSV export includes all data (no filtering options yet)

-## 🔮 Future Enhancements

-- [ ] Multi-user support with authentication
-- [ ] Receipt image uploads
-- [ ] Recurring expense templates
-- [ ] Advanced filtering and search
-- [ ] Mobile app version
-- [ ] Integration with banking APIs
-- [ ] Log file rotation and archiving

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the development team.

----

-**Built with ❤️ using React, Node.js, MongoDB, and Morgan**